-The Group's Executive Chairman, Managing Director and CEO is Mr Lee Wan Lik, who is responsible for the day-to-day operations of the Group, as well as monitoring the quality, quantity and timeliness of the flow of information between the Board and the Management.
+The Group's Executive Chairman, Managing Director and CEO is Mr Lee Wan Lik, who is responsible for the day-today operations of the Group, as well as monitoring the quality, quantity and timeliness of the flow of information between the Board and the Management.
 Mr Lee is the founder of the Group and has played a key role in developing the Group's business.
 He is being assisted by a group of Executive Directors and Executive officers in carrying out his executive duties and responsibility for the Group's operation and business.
 Through the Group's success and development in these few years, Mr Lee has demonstrated his vision, strong leadership and enthusiasm in this business.
 The NC, with the concurrence of the Board is of the opinion that vesting the roles of both Chairman and CEO in the same person who is knowledgeable in the business of the Group provides strong and consistent leadership, thus allowing for more effective planning and execution of long term business strategies.
 As such, there is no need for the role of the Chairman and CEO to be separated.
 The NC will review the need to separate the roles from time to time and make its recommendations accordingly.
-The role of Mr Lee as the Executive Chairman and CEO of the Company does not affect the independence of the Board as even though the Independent Directors do not make up more than half of the Board as at the date of this Annual Report, following the re-composition of the Board in April 2020, as the majority of the Board Committees including the respective Board Committees' Chairman are Independent Directors.
+The role of Mr Lee as the Executive Chairman and CEO of the Company does not affect the independence of the Board as the Independent Directors make up half of the Board as at the date of this Annual Report and majority of the Board Committees including the respective Board Committees' Chairman are Independent Directors.

-Taking cognizance that the Chairman and the CEO are the same person, the Board has since financial year ended 31 March 2015, appointed Mr Michael Yap Kiam Siew as the Lead Independent Director ("LID") of the Company.
-Following the redesignation of Mr Michael Yap Kiam Siew as an Executive Director and Deputy Board Chairman of the Company on 20 April 2020, Mr Stephen Ho ChiMing was appointed the LID of the Company.
+Taking cognizance that the Chairman and the CEO are the same person, the Board has appointed Mr Stephen Ho ChiMing as the Lead Independent Director ("Lead ID") of the Company.
 Mr Stephen Ho ChiMing is available to shareholders where they have concerns where contact through the normal channels of the Chairman, CEO or CFO has failed to resolve or for which such contact is inappropriate.
 He will also facilitate periodic meetings with the other Independent Directors in board matters, when necessary, and provides feedback to the Executive Chairman after such meeting.

-His other specific roles as LID are as follows:
+His other specific roles as Lead ID are as follows:

-- a) act as liaison between the Independent Directors and the Executive Chairman and CEO and lead the Independent Directors to provide non-executive perspectives in circumstances where it would be inappropriate for the Executive Chairman to serve in such capacity and to contribute a balanced viewpoint to the Board: - b) advise the Executive Chairman of the Board as to the quality, quantity and timeliness of the information submitted by Management that is necessary or appropriate for the Independent Directors to effectively and responsibly perform their duties; and - c) assist the Board and Company officers in better ensuring compliance with and implementation of corporate governance.
+- (a) act as liaison between the Independent Directors and the Executive Chairman and CEO and lead the Independent Directors to provide non-executive perspectives in circumstances where it would be inappropriate for the Executive Chairman to serve in such capacity and to contribute a balanced viewpoint to the Board; - (b) advise the Executive Chairman of the Board as to the quality, quantity and timeliness of the information submitted by Management that is necessary or appropriate for the Independent Directors to effectively and responsibly perform their duties; and - (c) assist the Board and Company officers in better ensuring compliance with and implementation of corporate governance.